xian-ran/prestackPro-Manual/algorithm_documentation/processing/semblance_optimization.md

 ### Semblance Optimization {#semblance-optimization}

 The aim of this algorithm is to flatten events in gathers.
-In the neighboring trace option each trace is cross-correlated with its neighbor to define a relative time shift, while in stacked trace option all traces in the gather are cross-correlated with the reference trace which is usually a near or mid offset stack.
+In the neighboring trace option each trace is cross-correlated with its neighbor to define a relative timeshift, while in stacked trace option all traces in the gather are cross-correlated with the reference trace which is usually a near or mid offset stack.
 The data are only shifted if the correlation values exceed a user-defined threshold \(**Min.
 Correlation**\).
 All of this is performed in a moving time window.

 To open the Semblance Optimization, go to: **Processing** → **Semblance Optimization**